TheArturthur/CoppermindScraper/Cosmere/Megan Tarash.md

 David encountered Megan while observing the Reckoners' attempt to assassinate the High Epic, [[Fortuity\|Fortuity]].
 When another Epic named [[Curveball\|Curveball]] appeared, David assumed that the plan was going awry and he intervened, ruining the entire plan.
 After Megan and David take down the two Epics, Megan takes the eager newcomer to her team.
 David found his interactions with her to be inconsistent and confusing; initially, she seemed impressed by his skills and suggested to Prof that they take him on, but later she dismissed his plans and arguments related to killing Steelheart as absurd and generally treated him with irritation and disdain.
 Megan later explained that she became hostile towards David after he started convincing the other Reckoners to target Steelheart because she believed that killing Steelheart would do more harm than good.
 Eventually, she grew fond of him anyway, and the two developed a rapport.

 #### Sudden Loss
 After the Reckoners' hit on Conflux went awry, David and Megan attempted to escape together on a motorcycle.
 The vehicle crashed, mortally injuring Megan.
 David defended her from their pursuers and confessed his infatuation for her while she lay unconscious.
-After Prof rescued the two of them and brought them back to the Reckoners' base, Megan died of her injuries despite [[Tia\|Tia]]'s attempt to treat her.
+After Prof rescued the two of them and brought them back to the Reckoners' base, Megan died of her injuries despite [[Tia\|Tia's]] attempt to treat her.
 The Reckoners abandoned the base and burned everything they left inside, including Megan's remains, in order to cover their tracks.

 #### Reappearance
 While fighting Nightwielder, David finds Megan and comes to the conclusion that she is the Epic named Firefight as reincarnation is one of her abilities.
 It is revealed that Megan betrayed the Reckoners as they began to target important parts of Steelheart's infrastructure by infiltrating the organization and feeding information to Steelheart.
 Initially, she seemed to be unable to recall any past events before her death as seen when she struggled to remember David's identity.
 Later, during the Steelheart hit, David found Megan listening to an audio recording of her death, including David's confession.
 She told him to stay away, however, or she would shoot herself, as death meant nothing to her anymore.